SabbaKilam/SabbaKilam.github.io/TEMPLATE-synchronous/README.txt

     Then a small collection of JavaScript files are loaded into the module folder from my remote "repository," a public Dropbox folder.
 At minimum, the two main files loaded will be:
-        1.) rekwire.js which contains a function name rekwire which simulates (I suppose) the node.js require module loader, which provides an 'exports' object that would be recognized by any commonJS module that is called.
+        1.) rekwire.js which contains a function named rekwire which simulates (I suppose) the node.js require module loader, which provides an 'exports' object that would be recognized by any commonJS module that is called.
         2.) module.js which is a commonJS-like module containg my personal library